dpb587/rdfkit-go/README.md

 * **RDF 1.2** - not currently supported; likely to add primitive type support soon, encodings later.
 * [Generalized RDF](https://www.w3.org/TR/rdf11-concepts/#section-generalized-rdf) usage is not currently supported.
-* EARL Reports for well-known test suites are published as [build artifacts](https://github.com/dpb587/rdfkit-go/actions) ([preview](https://earl.dpb.io/source-ref?source=github.com%2Fdpb587%2Frdfkit-go%40main)).
+* EARL Reports for well-known test suites are published as [build artifacts](https://github.com/dpb587/rdfkit-go/actions) ([preview](https://earl.dpb.io/source?ref=git%3buri%3dhttps%253A%252F%252Fgithub.com%252Fdpb587%252Frdfkit-go.git)).
-* This is a periodically updated fork based on private usage.
-There may still be some breaking changes before starting to version this module.
+* This is periodically updated from a private fork and internal usage.
+There will be some breaking changes before starting to version this module.

 ## License